 My ex did not particiapte in custody hearings and did not appear neither in person or via phone.
 I hired a private investigator to locate my ex in order to serve the court papers and was able to do so.
 Now that I've been awarded full sole custody, and I want to get my child.
-Do I have to fly to...
+Do I have to...
 Read more »

 Puerto Rico should honor your custody order.
 Howeverr, you would need to hire an attorney guide you through the red tape that this sure to arise between the territory and the state.
 You would get a NY attorney who may then align withh an attorney in Puerto Rico.
 You may eventually have to go...Read more »

 The custody order from NY would be honored by the Alabama courts and she would not have to file again.
 As long as there is no court order that she should have the father's permission to move, she is free to do so.